ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 The divergence is obvious in that journey worry considerably more about the opinion of other journalists than the judgment of their readers.
 There are endless accounts of journalists who claim not to pay attention to comments on their articles, and second, their Twitter feeds consist mostly in interactions with other journalists.

 Economic insecurity worsens the condition.
-We can safely assume that no news agency is profitable; [CNN Spain closed in December 2010 and was immediately replaced with 24-hour coverage of the Spanish version of the reality show Big Brother].
+We can safely assume that no news agency is profitable; [CNN Spain closed in December 2010 and was immediately replaced with 24-hour coverage of the Spanish version of the reality show Big Brother](https://en.wikipedia.org/wiki/CNN%2B).

 > Journalists are currently in the most insecure profession you can find: ostracism by their friends would be terminal.
 You say something unpopular in that profession about Brexit, GMOs, Putin, and you become history.
 This is the opposite of business, where conforming to the group is penalised.
 >